-Social Security Disability Status
+Disability Requirements, Disability Status

 How are Decisions on SSDI and SSI Disability Claims made by SSA?

-Most decisions on SSDI (social security disability insurance) and SSI (supplemental security income) disability claims are made on the basis of a medical vocational allowance.
+Most decisions on SSDI (Social Security Disability insurance) and SSI (supplemental security income) disability claims are made on the basis of a medical vocational allowance.
 This is the "other type of award decision" that is made by the social security administration.
 The first is the meeting, or equaling, of the requirements of a listing in the social security administration's impairment listing manual, otherwise known as the blue book.

 But satisfying a listing requirement can be fairly tough since the listing criteria is often very specific.
 And in the case of mental impairments, it can be difficult to actually glean the information necessary to satisfy the various levels of criteria needed to grant disability benefits for (to use an example) an affective or cognitive impairment disorder.